MrQuality/videoforge/docs/ARCHITECTURE.md

 * **Encode** – Optionally persists frames to disk and hands results to the caller for aggregation.

+> **Inference runtime**
+>
+> The `inference` Cargo feature intentionally ships without a backend runtime
+> while we evaluate a patched ONNX Runtime release that is free from the
+> `time` crate advisory (RUSTSEC-2020-0071).
+Integrations depending on ONNX
+> should add a workspace-local crate that re-enables the runtime once an
+> audited build is available.

 ## ARC Coordinator

 The ARC coordinator couples a telemetry sink, a lightweight resource estimator,